stnolting/neorv32/README.md

 In order to provide a reduced-size setup the NEORV32 CPU implements a two-stages pipeline, where each stage uses a multi-cycle processing scheme.
 Instruction and data accesses are conducted via independant bus interfaces, that are multiplexed into a single SoC-bus ("modified Harvard architecture").
-As a special execution safety features, all reserved or unimplemented instructions will raise an exception.
+As a special execution safety feature, all reserved or unimplemented instructions do raise an exception.

 RISC-V-compatible **ISA extensions** currently provided by the NEORV32 (:books: [see full list](https://stnolting.github.io/neorv32/#_instruction_sets_and_extensions)):
 * `A` - atomic memory access instructions (optional)